local-minimum/fseq/doc/source/tutorial.rst

 >>> r.run()

-Note that this will take some time and consume quite a lot of resoursece.
+Note that this will take some time and consume quite a lot of resources.
 It took about 10 minutes on a standard desktop for the two files in the command line example, and the python use is no different.